Missing Plane May Cool Malaysia Tourism

 The plane's still-unexplained disappearance - six days after it took off from Kuala Lumpur - has sparked concerns over the airline's handling of the issue and that of Malaysian government officials.

 It may also hit the lucrative tourism trade to Southeast Asia from China, according to a report by Bank of America-Merrill Lynch, although it said that a growing Chinese middle class and more affordable travel would underpin numbers.

 China accounts for 12 percent of tourists to Malaysia, excluding those from Singapore, the bank said.

 The Malaysian government has faced demands to speed up their hunt for the plane from China, home to two-thirds of those on the aircraft.

-While Malaysian travel agents said they had seen few cancellations, some others outside the country warned that corporate travelers would switch if they had a choice.
+While Malaysian travel agents said they had seen few cancellations, some others outside the country warned that corporate travellers would switch if they had a choice.

-"I would say 80 percent of corporate travelers would opt to change for now," said Alicia Seah, director of communications at Dynasty Travel in Singapore, adding that foreign travelers were switching to national carriers such as Singapore Airlines.
+"I would say 80 percent of corporate travellers would opt to change for now," said Alicia Seah, director of communications at Dynasty Travel in Singapore, adding that foreign travellers were switching to national carriers such as Singapore Airlines.

-"With time, travelers will overcome this sense of fear.
+"With time, travellers will overcome this sense of fear.
 During this time, Malaysia Airlines will need aggressive efforts to rebuild trust and confidence and reputation."